smedtr/delight/PROJECT.md

 print(jaffa_cake.profit())

 ```
+## Table layouts
+As a lot of this is displayed via tables could be OK to review this.
+See perhaps : https://dev.to/dcodeyt/creating-beautiful-html-tables-with-css-428l

 ## Creating views and templates
 To enable a full suite of CRUD functionality for our inventory app, we'll require one templates for each of the following: